LOADING

 Share

-Australia is a country located in the southern hemisphere, belonging to an area called Oceania.
+Australia is located in the southern hemisphere, belonging to an area called Oceania.
 It holds the distinction of being the only country in the world that is also a continent.
 The Land Down Under is the sixth-largest country, with over a 25millon people.
 The majority of its residents live in coastal areas.
 As a developed nation, the Australian economy is robust, with many businesses engaged in domestic and foreign trade.
 Because the population is dispersed in several major cities, research is crucial to get the people’s pulse.

 What is Qualitative Research?